 information We derive from that credit reporting information (as described below).

 What kinds of information do We derive from credit reporting information?

-From the credit reporting information disclosed to Us by a credit reporting body, We derive the following kinds of credit provider derived information:
+We derive information such as your credit score from the credit reporting information disclosed to Us by a credit reporting body.

 Why do We collect, hold, use or disclose credit information or credit eligibility information?